marches/DeSMOG-Stance-Detection/README.md

 Weighted BERT leveraging two versions of CNN to fine-tune BERT outputs leveraging the sequential output and hidden layers.

 ### CNN-LSTM
 Exploration of static-embedding approach to classify DeSMOG dataset using word2vec embeddings.
+(WIP, not referenced in final project writeup.)

 ### Model Performance EDA
 Analysis of fine-tuned BERT model failure modes.